 Also known as the Catacombs of San Callisto, these are the most sacred and important Roman Catacombs.

-All visitors are taken around the underground burial by local guides, and self-guided tours aren’t allowed.
+Local guides take all visitors around the underground burial; self-guided tours aren’t allowed.

 Tickets for Catacombs of Callixtus